gergelytakacs/vibration-control-ANSYS/readme.md

 - The example has been verified experimentall, see the "Further reading" section

 ## Usage
 Launch the `start.mac` macro in your ANSYS installation.
 Comment the control part to compare with open-loop behavior.
+Results will be saved to the `results.csv' file.
+The response is plotted in ANSYS, but the data can be also visualized in MATLAB by launching the `process.m' script.
+Code functionality last verified in ANSYS Mechanical APDL 19.0.

 ## Further reading
 - TAKÁCS, Gergely - ROHAĽ-ILKIV, Boris.
 Direct closed-loop active vibration control system prototyping in ANSYS.
 In NOVEM 2012.
 Noise and vibration: Emerging Methods : proceedings of the conference.
 Sorrento, Italy, 1.-4.
 4. 2012.
 Napoli : Universita degli Studi di Napoli "Federico II", 2012, s.001-1 - 001-12.
 ISBN 9788890648403.